jenssegers/laravel-rollbar/README.md

 Add the service provider to the `'providers'` array in `config/app.php`:

-    'Jenssegers\Rollbar\RollbarServiceProvider',
+    Jenssegers\Rollbar\RollbarServiceProvider::Class,

 Configuration
 -------------

-This package supports configuration through the services configuration file located in `app/config/services.php`.
+This package supports configuration through the services configuration file located in `config/services.php`.
 All configuration variables will be directly passed to Rollbar:

     'rollbar' => array(
         'access_token' => 'your-rollbar-token',